stefanbc/arca/README.md

 Installation
 --

-Just download the latest release and place it on your local or web server.
+Just download the latest release and place the contents of the `bin` folder on your local or web server.

 Preview a demo [HERE](http://stefanbc.github.io/arca).